-SailGP is heading back to Sydney Harbour, with the Australia Sail Grand Prix announced earlier this month.
+There are now only a few weeks until SailGP heads back to Sydney Harbour, with the Australia Sail Grand Prix kicking off on 17 December.

 Twice before SailGP has visited Sydney Harbour for our thrilling close-to-shore racing, the first time as the inaugural event of our championship, and the second time in early 2020.